UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/polymorphism_cpp.md

 };
 ```

-Notice that the **virtual** keyword is onpy present in the base class.
+Notice that the **virtual** keyword is only present in the base class.

 The **override** keyword indicates that the function is intended to override a virtual function from the base class.
 It is not mandatory to add the **override** keyword, but it is considered best practice for the following reasons: